 Anne of Green Gables TV Mini-Series (1985)

-The adaptations includes the following series:
+The adaptations include the following series:

 Anne of Green Gables (2016)